-All Presentations will begin airing on the Lingofest Youtube channel as live broadcasts starting at12:00 noon EST of their designated day and will continue airing for 24 hours.
-During the first hour, the presenter will be available via Youtube chat to answer any questions the audience may wish to ask via the chat forum.
+All Presentations will begin airing on the Lingofest Youtube channel as live broadcasts starting at12:00 noon EST of their designated day.
+During the premiere portion, the presenter will be available via Youtube chat to answer any questions the audience may wish to ask via the chat forum.
 All links will go live by presentation days.

 What is Lingofest?

 Organized by Witlingo and sponsored by Weber State University, Lingofest is is part event, part community, part teaching platform, and part a few other things.
 Its core focus is Voice First: the emerging Conversational Voice First interface delivered on patforms such as Amazon Alexa, Google Assistant, Apple Siri, Samsung Bixby, as well as audio content delivered in other media and channels, including podcasts, embedded audio in digital properties, live social audio, and crowd sourced voice first content channels.

 What is the theme of this virtual gathering?

 In this event, Lingofest will focus on the following basic question: How do we, members of the Voice First community, the builders and the innovators, move the space from the hype cycle -- the natural phase of any truly innovative emerging technology -- to the value phase?

 Anyone within the marketing team of a company that is thinking about adding voice to their marketing and branding mix should attend.
 Members of customer care teams should also attend, since voice automation has a well-proven record of delivering value through self service voice automation.
 Others who should attend include anyone who is interested in learning about Voice First, whether they are currently working on delivering products and solutions or aspire to do so: product marketers, product managers, UX field researchers, UX designers, software developers, quality assurance engineers, beta launch program managers, marketers, sales people, as well as investors.

 When does it start and when does it end?